What Qualifies a Dog to Be a Service Dog?

 Can My Dog Be a Service Dog?

 Many people ask the question of whether their current dog can be a service dog?
-The answer to this question is dependant on what you need your service dog to do for you.
+The answer to this question is dependent on what you need your service dog to do for you.
 If you have a dog for emotional support or to help you with stress and/or anxiety, then there are no restrictions on the canine companion.
 In fact, an emotional support animal (ESA) can be anything from a snake to a horse but know there are restrictions on this type of “service” animal.

 However, if you require a dog to do more than just offer comfort, then you will need the canine to be properly trained to do the tasks required.
 For example, if the dog has to pull a wheelchair, then a Chihuahua will not be considered a service dog as it simply would not have the strength to complete this task.